TJAdryan/jekyll_blog/_posts/2025-06-14-Bring-me-the-Data.md

 ## NYC Restaurant Inspections Data Pull

 When I was making the [DuckDB posts]({% post_url 2025-06-08-DuckDB-Diners-Drives-and-Databases-PartII %}), I wanted to include some code to show how to pull the data from the NYC Open Data portal.
-I was afraid it was getting too long and wanted to make it simple.
-Here's a separate post that provides a simple way to pull the data programmatically.
+In the interest of keeping it simple, I just showed how to download the data.
+Here's a separate post that provides a simple way to pull the data programmatically, if you haven't accessed the NYC Open Data portal before, this is a great way to get started and can easily be adpated to the many other datasets available there.

+It is great for practice and to help develop your skills to automate a small call everyday.
+To further challenge yourself, you can see how try to see how many days in a row you can pull the data, or to script out jobs to find if there are missing days in your code.
+I would say if you come accross an issue and you are not sure what to do, it is probably an issue people who work in data engineering face too.
+There is a lot of help out and reccomendations of best policy, but no one has all the answers.
+So be humble, but by no means be humbled.

-This post is available as code on [GitHub](https://github.com/TJAdryan/nyc-restaurant-inspections).
-This post is adapted from the readme.
+This post is available as code on [GitHub](https://github.com/TJAdryan/nyc-restaurant-inspections) and is adapted from the readme.

 ## Getting Started